Jimmy Kessler

-James Lee Kessler (born December 10, 1945), the founder of the Texas Jewish Historical Society, was the first native Texan to serve as rabbi of Congregation B'nai Israel in Galveston, Texas.
+James Lee Kessler (December 10, 1945 – September 14, 2022), the founder of the Texas Jewish Historical Society, was the first native Texan to serve as rabbi of Congregation B'nai Israel in Galveston, Texas.

 Early life and education

 Kessler was born in Houston, Texas.
 After attending local schools including being valedictorian and president of his graduating class at San Jacinto Senior High School, he earned his BA from the University of Texas in Austin, where he was a member of Tau Delta Phi fraternity.
 He earned the first doctorate in Texas Jewish history, at the Hebrew Union College Jewish Institute of Religion in Cincinnati, where he was also ordained as a rabbi.

 Career

 Kessler first served as director of the Texas Hillel, which serves the students attending the University of Texas.
-While there, Kessler taught very popular courses in the Religious Studies programs at UT and served on several committees at the request of the University president.
+While there, Kessler taught very popular courses in the Religious Studies programs at UT and served on several committees at the request of the university president.

 He was a respected counselor at a summer retreat for Jewish youth - Echo Hill Ranch.
-This was a well-known camp for kids and pre-teens situated near Kerrville,TX.
-In its heyday, it was host to well over 200 campers each year in the 1960's through about 2000.
+This was a well-known camp for kids and pre-teens situated near Kerrville, TX.
+In its heyday, it was host to well over 200 campers each year in the 1960s through about 2000.

 In 1976, he was called as rabbi of Congregation B'nai Israel in Galveston, Texas, serving them for five years.
 He returned as rabbi in 1989, and led the congregation until 2014 when he became Rabbi Emeritus.
 This is the first and oldest Reform Jewish congregation in Texas.

 Kessler's strong dedication to education and youth continued: he served as campus minister to Jewish students at the University of Texas Medical Branch at Galveston (UTMB), and taught philosophy at Galveston College.
 He also served as Jewish chaplain for patients at UTMB's hospitals.